vsoch/vsoch.github.io/_posts/2021/2021-12-2-codestats.md

 category: rse
 ---

 I love any opportunity to create a project in Go, so when I saw the <a href="https://github.com/bloodorangeio/oci-stats" target="_blank">bloodorangeio/oci-stats</a> tool, I was inspired!
 This project uses bash scripts and a Makefile to generate basic health stats for a repository, or basically a record of health files like a Contributing markdown or particular continuous integration recipe.
-If you have a lot of repos you want to quickly check for common community files presence or absense, it can be a useful tool.
+If you have a lot of repos you want to quickly check for common community files presence or absence, it can be a useful tool.
 I liked the idea and wanted to do something similar, but provide a library in Go that is generalizable to different repository metrics, and that could easily be piped into an interactive interface.
 Note that this isn't a hugely innovative idea, because many people have made these kinds of tools before.
 This is just a bit of dinosaur fun!